HaoKang-Timmy/distributed_model_parallel/Readme.md

 2. `distributed` could be used for multiple device training(like CPU and GPU)
 3. `distributed` has a special comment about sparse gradient?
 4. `paralel_apply` is used by both
 5. communication cost is higher for DP when the GPU number is more.
 Ring AllReduce is used,(one time reduce one bucket).
 Also, parameters are separated into buckets.
+On each foward, it checks each varable is used or not.
 6. `Dataparallel` take more cost on device[0](gather and scatter)

 ## Dataparallel